6 High-Tech Tips for Keeping Warm This Winter

 4. Stay mobile with touch-screen gloves.

-iPhone users have long known the frustration of trying to text, swipe or tap while out in the elements.
-Hopefully you won’t need gloves in the house too often, but when Jack Frost really comes a knockin’, these babies from Agloves made with a special conductive material will keep you connected.
+iPhone users have long known the frustration of trying to text, swipe, or tap while out in the elements.
+Hopefully, you won’t need gloves in the house too often, but when Jack Frost comes a-knockin’, these babies from Agloves made with a special conductive material will keep you connected.

 5. Dodge the draft with outlet insulation.

 Drafts pass in and out of the home through the outlet and outlet covers, especially the ones along exterior walls.
-Fortunately there are special outlet and switch gaskets specially made to reduce drafts.
+Fortunately, there are special outlets and switch gaskets specially made to reduce drafts.
 Ask your local hardware store or just DIY.

 6. Go old school with the hot water bottle.